timperman/radar/.github/ISSUE_TEMPLATE/add-a-new-technology.md

 ---
 name: Add a new technology
 about: Add a new technology to start an assessment
-title: "Technology name"
+title: Technology name
-labels: assess
+labels: assess, technology
 assignees: timperman

 ---

 Provide a short description of the technology here.